visgl/deck.gl/docs/layers/scatterplot-layer.md

 * If an array is provided, it is used as the color for all objects.
 * If a function is provided, it is called on each object to retrieve its color.

-* It will be overridden by getLineColor and getFillColor to retrieve colors if these new accessors are specified.
+It will be overridden by `getLineColor` and `getFillColor` if these new accessors are specified.

 ##### `getFillColor` (Function|Array, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")